oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 Qualifier of a [`RecursiveHierarchy`](#RecursiveHierarchy) annotation

 In functions defined in this vocabulary, a parameter of this type
-          identifies the [`RecursiveHierarchy`] annotation on the entity type of the function's binding parameter that specifies the hierarchy that is evaluated by the function.
+          identifies a [`RecursiveHierarchy`](#RecursiveHierarchy) annotation on the entity type of the function's binding parameter.
+          This annotation, together with the binding parameter's entity set specifies the hierarchy that is evaluated by the function.
           Nodes in the hierarchy are identified by the primitive value of the `RecursiveHierarchy/NodeProperty`.

 ## <a name="AvailableOnAggregatesType"></a>[AvailableOnAggregatesType](./Org.OData.Aggregation.V1.xml#L294:~:text=<ComplexType%20Name="-,AvailableOnAggregatesType,-")